COBA-NIH/MicroscopyForBeginnersReferenceGuide/02_Sample_acquisition/Practical_considerations.md

 # Practical considerations

+We recommend checking out [Microtutor](https://microtutor.globalbioimaging.org/) and [MyScope](https://myscope.training/) for interactive explanations of many of these concepts!

 ## Objective selection

 Microscope objectives have a number of features that must be considered when deciding which objective is right for your experiment